lifeiskkang/SoarBeyondTech/README.md

 # 🌟 SoarBeyondTech

 **SoarBeyondTech** is my personal journey of breaking limits, rising beyond doubts, and building the kind of technical strength that carries me further than I ever imagined.
-Every step here is a reminder that growth is built through persistence, courage, and the quiet fire to keep moving forward.

-**(lifeiskkang — my way of saying that I live with grit, resilience, and a fire that refuses to die.)**
+**(lifeiskkang — my way of saying that I live with grit, resilience, and the quiet fire to keep moving forward.)**

 ---